About the course

-- a first-class or strong upper second-class undergraduate degree with honours in an area of relevance to your research project.
+- a first-class or strong upper second-class undergraduate degree with honours in an area of relevance to your proposed research project.

-However, entrance is very competitive and most successful applicants have a first-class degree or equivalent international qualification.
+However, entrance is very competitive and many successful applicants have a first-class degree or equivalent international qualification.

 A previous master’s degree is not required.